How to train for a Himalayan Hiking Vacations

 Be sure to include at least three to four sessions of 30 minutes of sustained activity at a moderate intensity, and build to four to six aerobic sessions of sustained effort for at least 45-60 minutes each, when embarking on a cardiovascular training program for such a trek.
 Always include a 5-10 minute gentle warm-up before working out, increasing the level of exertion as long as you can make short sentences without losing your breath, and cool down with 5-10 minutes of appropriate stretches of the muscles such as lower back, calves, hamstrings, hips, and quadriceps.
 Training with free weights, a backpack, bodyweight exercises, or gym machines will help build your overall strength, particularly in the lower back and abdominals (core), upper back, and legs.
-Developing strength in your upper back and shoulders will help you with tasks such as carrying a backpack and using trekking poles effectively.
+Developing muscle in your upper back and shoulders will help you with tasks such as carrying a backpack and using trekking poles effectively.
 The calves, hips, quads, hamstrings and gluteus muscles are all involved in ascending and descending along the trekking routes.

 Training with free weights and machines will give you the primary functional; strength specific to trekking that will help a lot in the mountains.
 Exercises such as lunges, squats, step ups, pull ups, rowing, pushups and bench presses will help you with the strengthening condition.

 Conditioning for Trekking

 Hike on steep trails while increasing your backpack weight on each outing until you reach your target backpack weight.
 If possible try to ascend 600 to 1000 meters carrying around 8 to 10 kilos in your backpack.
 Gaining about 300 meters in height per hour is good; make sure you have at least 2 liters – (preferably in a Camelback or similar container) of water with you during this hike.

-Last but not least it is absolutely important to have a positive outlook on life and don’t forget to pack your sense of humor.
+Last but not least it is essential to have a positive outlook on life and don’t forget to pack your sense of humor.
 This training will help you with your trekking holidays in Nepal, Bhutan, India, and Tibet.